AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 The Bicep extension for VSCode includes the `Insert resource` command.
 You can use this to directly export a resource from your Azure environment to your VSCode session.

 To do this you need to know the resource id of the resource you want to export.
-You can get this id through the portal, using Azure PowerShell, or as described here, using the Azure CLI.
+You can get this id through the portal, using Azure PowerShell, using the Azure CLI, all options are described below.

 - If not already open, open the console in VSCode by clicking `Ctrl+ö (Windows)`, `Control⌃ + Shift⇧ +´(macOS)`, or `View -> terminal`